DevilDante88/MyCogs/README.md

 * create a "search" screen
 * keep the user password only per single session
 * retrieve image from wikipedia (if possible)
+* implement a multi-language noun phrase extraction (only english in supported at the moment)

 Known Bugs
 ------------